 If we do not have a record of your University email account, we will continue to send a paper alternative to your main contact address (or to your department if you are a full-time student).

 What if I don’t have an email account?

 Staff and students will be given a University email account on joining the University.
 If you are an External Reader, library notifications can be printed and posted to your local address, but we cannot offer the "reminder" service to anyone who has opted out of email delivery.

 Why have I not received an email for my reserved items?

-You get sent an email if an item on your account has been recalled i.e. the recall process has selected the item on your account to be the recalled loan.
-You do not get sent an email if an item on your account has been reserved i.e. there are other copies of the item on loan and another copy is due back sooner, not the one on your library account.
-The recall process means that all copies of the item are reserved but only one, the one that is due back soonest, is recalled.
-We obviously hope that the recalled item is returned, but it is possible it will not be, so the reservations on the other copies will prevent them from being renewed.
-However, if the recalled item does come back and is processed, then the reservation is dropped from the other copies and they can be renewed again.
+You will only receive an email if an item on your account has been recalled i.e. the copy you have is the one due back soonest.
+You won't get an email if an item on your account has been reserved i.e. there are other copies of the item on loan and somebody else's copy is due back sooner.
+The recall process means that, whilst all copies of the item are reserved, we will only ask the person who has the copy due back soonest to return their copy.
+We obviously hope that the recalled item is returned, but it is possible it won't be, so all the other copies are reserved to prevent them from being renewed.
+However, once the recalled item does come back, the reservation on the other copies is dropped and they can be then be renewed again.